DarioPanada/warburg-investigation/README.md

 * **analyzers** - Contains functions to analyze model output;
 * **experiments** - Contains experiment csv files;
 * **model** - Contains the model files, including all agent classes, helpers, etc.
+* **out** - Contains experiment outputs;

+## Running the Code

+Your `PYTHONPATH` variable should point to the root directory of the project.

+Running Main.py will run all experiments sequentially, each experiment will create a directory in `out` where output will be stored.